mikeburkat/gallery-3/index.md

 ## Gallery 3 Inspection Notes

 ### Kitchen
+* Kitchen is not built according to plans
+* Missing oven
+* Broken stovetop
+* Missing kichen filler
+* Fill missing grout behind kitchen hood
+* Remettre tout la cuisine d’equere, incluant l’iliot.
+* Assurer tout les comptoir sont d’équerre
+* Assurer tout les planchers sont d’equerre
+* Clean glue or other materials from cupbord interiors
+* Finish edge under cupboards
+* Fill joint with latex cleanly (between fridge enclosure walls and unit walls)
+* Clean silicone from cabined under cooker
+* Clean hood, visible scratches
+* Clean grout on backsplash ceramics
+* Board over hotte needs to be fixed

 ### Bathroom 2
 * Ceramics joints are misaligned
-*
+* Fill corner gap in ceramics between floors and bathroom
+* Missing door for washer/dryer closet
+* Missing grouting in ceramics in washer/dryer closet
+* Door handle is badly scratched

 ### Bedroom 2
+* Gap above the closet doors needs to be fixed
+* Patch hole next to socket
+* Pocket door frame needs to be installed

+### Master Bedroom

 ### Walk In Closet

 * Missing all shelving
 * Clean floor boards where plaster has leaked into joints

-### Master Bedroom

 ### Master Bathroom
 * Light fixture is misaligned
 * Mirror has residue from grouting or other material, needs cleaning
 * Lose borad in bathroom shelving needs to be fixed, its joint cracked and needs fixing too
+* Clean door hinges
+* Adjust shelving unit hinges, self close is not working
+* Patch hole next to ventilation switch

 ### General
+* Entrance threshold is missing
+* Entrance sound isolatior missing
+* Entrance closet dorr is rubbing against floor
-* All the ceramics in the unit need to be cleaned again, because there is leftover grout stains
+* All the ceramics in the unit need to be cleaned again, because there is leftover grout stains everywhere

-### All items in french:
+* Window frames have scratched visible from installation, paint is scratched off
+* Window frames have plaster that needs to be cleaned off
+* Outdoor electric socket has incorrect wiring
+* Lots of visible cracks in the ceiling concrete verify integrity (add scelent)
+* Plinthes in livingroom need to be intalled

+### En Francais:
 * Manque seuil de porte entrée
 * Manque coupe son porte entree